Vasysik/repotxt/README.md

 ## Features

-- **Interactive File Tree**: Browse your repository structure with an interactive tree view
+- **Interactive File Tree**: Browse your repository structure with an interactive tree view, click to open files
 - **Selective Analysis**: Include or exclude specific files and folders from analysis
-- **AI-Enhanced Analysis**: Toggle between regular and AI-enhanced analysis modes
+- **AI-Enhanced Analysis**: Generate AI-powered analysis reports
 - **Report Generation**: Generate detailed reports of your repository content
 - **Real-Time Updates**: Automatically updates when files change in your workspace

 ### File Tree and Exclusion
 The extension provides a tree view of your repository where you can:
 - View all files and folders in your workspace
+- Click files to open them in the editor
 - Toggle files/folders to include/exclude from analysis
 - See excluded items marked with a closed eye icon

-### Analysis Modes
+### Analysis Types
-Choose between two analysis modes:
-- **Regular Mode**: Basic file structure and content analysis
+- **Regular Analysis**: Basic file structure and content analysis
-- **AI Style**: Enhanced analysis with intelligent structure interpretation and recommendations
+- **AI Analysis**: Enhanced analysis with intelligent structure interpretation and recommendations (configurable via settings)

 ### Report Generation
 Generate comprehensive reports that include: